Get startedGet started for free

 In this exercise, you will show that log-transforming a monetary output before modeling improves mean relative error (but increases RMSE) compared to modeling the monetary output directly.
 You will compare the results of model.log from the previous exercise to a model (model.abs) that directly fits income.

-The income_train and income_test datasets are loaded in your workspace, along with your model, model.log.
+The income_train and income_test datasets have been pre-loaded, along with your model, model.log.

 • model.abs: a model that directly fits income to the inputs using the formula